Bipin Singh Thounaojam: Breakthrough 2020-21 season under Sergio Lobera

-However, it wasn't until the 2020-21 Indian Super League season, with Spaniard Sergio Lobera in charge of the club, that Bipin finally came alive.
-Six goals, including a hat-trick against Odisha on the penultimate date of the 2020-21 Indian Super League regular season, which also was the first hat-trick of the season, and a dream match winning goal in the 2021 Indian Super League final against ATK Mohun Bagan, as the Islanders won the Indian Super League Winners Shield and the League title for the first time.
+Throughout the season, Bipin scored six goals, including a hat-trick against Odisha on the penultimate date of the 2020–21 Indian Super League regular season.
+This hat-trick was also the first hat-trick of the season.
+In the playoffs, Bipin went on to score a dream match winning goal in the 2021 Indian Super League final against ATK Mohun Bagan, as the Islanders won the Indian Super League Winners Shield and the League title for the first time.
+This was also the first time, and till date the only time, a club has won both trophies in a single season.

 On 19 April 2021, Bipin signed a new four-year contract with Mumbai City, keeping him at the club until May 2025.
-On 14 September 2022, Bipin became the all-time joint goalscorer for Mumbai City alongside Modou Sougou, when he scored a 90th-minute winner against Mohammedan in the semi-finals of the Durand Cup.